 That’s what he said, and many probably thought, “how adorably demure” or “such witty banter.”
 But it wasn’t adorable or witty—it was Charles likely revealing his true feelings for Diana, or rather, his lack thereof.

 Of course, Diana eventually came to understand and accept that Charles didn’t love her, certainly not the way he had loved Camilla.
 Eventually, the rest of the world followed suit when Diana and Charles went on to separate in 1992 and divorce in 1996.
-Next, find out the secrets about Princess Diana we only learned after her death.
+The divorce didn’t end the royal gossip, and there were some secrets about Princess Diana we only learned after her tragic death.